Welcome to The Hall Practice

 We would like to inform you that Dr Richard Foskett, who has practiced at The Hall Practice for more than 30 years, retired on the 31st July 2014.

-Dr El-Shirbiny is joinning us from a Practice in North West London and is very much looking foward to moving to leafy Buckinghamshire with his young family and joining the team here at The Hall Practice.
+Dr El-Shirbiny has joined us in September from a Practice in North West London and is very pleased to have moved to leafy Buckinghamshire with his young family and joining the team here at The Hall Practice.

 The Hall Practice is named in honour of Dr Desmond Hall who devoted his working life and much of his leisure time to this community.